high noon seltzer

 Shop Now

 Dainty — that’s the word I’d use to describe this.
-It’s just like a real strawberry, like a fresh smack of fruitiness on a breezy spring day.
+It’s just like the fruit flavors of a real strawberry, like a fresh smack of fruitiness on a breezy spring day.
 Pack these for a picnic.
 Or crush them while you watch the NBA playoffs.
 I intend to do both.

 passionfruit high noon seltzer